Operation Hydra (1943): Analysis

-The United States Strategic Bombing Survey, which was published by the U.S. War Department on 30 September 1945, found that RAF airstrike operations which took place "prior to the autumn of 1944," such as Operation Hydra, "did not substantially affect the course of German war production" and that "German war production as a whole continued to increase."
+The United States Strategic Bombing Survey, which was published by the US War Department on 30 September 1945, found that RAF airstrike operations which took place "prior to the autumn of 1944", such as Operation Hydra, "did not substantially affect the course of German war production" and that "German war production as a whole continued to increase".

-In volume II of The Strategic Air Offensive against Germany (1961) part of the official History of the Second World War, Webster and Frankland wrote that Dornberger thought that the bombing delayed the A4 (V2) project by four to six weeks, which had been followed by many later accounts but that this was anecdotal.
+In volume II of The Strategic Air Offensive against Germany (1961) part of the official British History of the Second World War, Webster and Frankland wrote that Dornberger thought that the bombing delayed the A4 (V-2) project by four to six weeks, which had been followed by many later accounts but that this was anecdotal.
 The official historians wrote that the transfer of production to the Harz mountains and testing to Poland must have caused some delay in remedying the numerous design failings of the device and that the killing of Thiel and Walther might have made things worse.
-The attack on Peenemünde and other sites might have delayed the V2 offensive by two months.
+The attack on Peenemünde and other sites might have delayed the V-2 offensive by two months.
 Although research and development continued almost immediately and test launches resumed on 6 October, plans for some German V-2 facilities were changed after Hydra; the unfinished production plant for V-2s was moved to the Mittelwerk.

 In 2006, Adam Tooze called the bombing highly successful and that the transfer of the production of 12,000 A4 missiles to Thuringia was a Herculean task.